LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     1. On the left side, select "4.
 Build Loop".
     1. On the right side, click "Run Workflow", and tap the green `Run workflow` button.
     1. You have some time now.
 Go enjoy a coffee.
 The build should take about 20-30 minutes.
+    1. You should get several emails
+        * one says build succeeded (or failed)
+        * one says TestFlight is ready (typically half-hour after build succeeds)
+        * Ignore the one that says you need to fix "issues" in your build.
+You are not selling the app in the app store; so no action is required.
+The app you built is for personal use for you or a family member.
     1. Your app should eventually appear on [App Store Connect](https://appstoreconnect.apple.com/apps).
     1. For each phone/person you would like to support Loop on:
         * Add them in [Users and Access](https://appstoreconnect.apple.com/access/users) on App Store Connect.